humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 ## Enforcement Services Approaches

-Of course its cheap grist for the mill, for me to sit here and suggest that we can of corse just trust Dave and his fine shorts to do the right thing.
-So we need to explore at a high level how some of these options might look.

-That said "a market is not made by one man" so this will of course not be exhausitve!

-So at a high level I'm going to suggest some options and call out the pros and cons.
+As discussed lockbox doesn't seek to solve the Oracle Problem here, but just to provide a hook for different services to plug into.

+At a high level some examples we might expect to emerge are:

+- Individuals

+- Community Groups

+- Government Oragnisations

+- Businesses

+- Federations Signing Networks

+- Public blockchians.

+- All of the above with different privacy fundamentals...

+In order to provide an example of how this might work I'll expand on the Federated Signing Network as I believe that this is a good trade off (but what do I know this is what markets are for).

 #### Federated Signing Networks

-A federated signing network is effectively a side chain like liquid, however, without the requirement for a token or peg in/out mechanism as bitcoin never moves to this chain.
-Kind of like a blockchain but with no economic value.
+A federated signing network is effectively a side chain like liquid, however, without the requirement for a token or peg in/out mechanism is bitcoin never required to move to this chain.

 The purpose of this side chain would be to produce blocks that record facts, execute contract code and generate outputs which will correspond to the relevant pre-image required as our transaction hooks.